nothingrandom/website/src/assets/food/13-yasai-katsu-curry.md

 image: yasai-katsu-curry.jpg
 ---

 This dish is inspired by my regular order and Wagamama's.
 It's got a Japanese flair to it, but it's most certainly a British twist to the style of cuisine.
-This is a crowd pleaser, it's an easy dish, and even the kids with enjoy these veggies!
+This is a crowd pleaser, it's an easy dish, and even the kids will enjoy these veggies!

 ## Ingredients (serves 4)
 ### For the vegetables